BartoszCichecki/LenovoLegionToolkit/README.md

 This is a utility created for Lenovo Legion laptops, that allows changing a couple of features that are only available in Lenovo Vantage or Legion Zone.

+**If your laptop is not part of Legion or Ideapad Gaming lines, this software is not for you.**

 It runs no background services, uses less memory, uses virtually no CPU, and contains no telemetry.
 Just like Lenovo Vantage, this application is Windows only.

 Join the Legion Series Discord: https://discord.com/invite/legionseries!